KellzCodes/Java-Practice/Foundations/5. Arrays and ArrayLists/README.md

 Now, the array looks like:
 	> ["Veggie hot dog", "Potato salad", "Cornbread", "Baked cauliflower", "Coffee ice cream"]

-Example code can be found in the [Creating an Empty Array](https://github.com/keldavis/Java-Practice/tree/master/Foundations/5.%20Arrays/Creating%20an%20Empty%20Array) folder
+Example code can be found in the [Creating an Empty Array](https://github.com/keldavis/Java-Practice/tree/master/Foundations/5.%20Arrays%20and%20ArrayLists/Creating%20an%20Empty%20Array) folder

-## Length
+### Array Length

 What if we have an array storing all the usernames for our program, and we want to quickly see how many users we have?
 To get the length of an array, we can access the ```length``` field of the array object: